kubaracek/pleo-test/README.md

 What I found is that Kotlin shines best (for me) by the ability of combining both functional and OOP patterns.

+This implementation expects that the gateway is idempotent but I think this is usual in the financial world.

 Keep in mind this is my first Kotlin code :))

 ## Features